huggingface/accelerate/docs/source/basic_tutorials/notebook.md

 rendered properly in your Markdown viewer.
 -->

-# Launching Multi-GPU Training from a Jupyter Environment
+# Launching distributed training from Jupyter Notebooks

 This tutorial teaches you how to fine tune a computer vision model with 🤗 Accelerate from a Jupyter Notebook on a distributed system.
 You will also learn how to setup a few requirements needed for ensuring your environment is configured properly, your data has been prepared properly, and finally how to launch training.